m1cr0lab-esp32/sleep-modes/docs/08-deep-sleep-mode.md

 Indeed, this routine will work because the `ledIndex` variable is actually hosted in the RTC memory.

-If you wanted to define your own wake stub, it is also possible to do this by calling the `esp_set_deep_sleep_wake_stub()` function by passing a reference to your custom function as an argument:
+If you wanted to define your own wake stub, it is also possible to do this by calling the `esp_set_deep_sleep_wake_stub()` function, and by passing a reference to your custom function as an argument:

 ```cpp
 void RTC_IRAM_ATTR wake_stub() {